MootSeeker/DAMLink/README.md

 ![./media/minnow-pcb.jpg](./media/minnow-pcb.jpg) # NEW Image soon!

-Minnow is a tool for using DAM (Debug Accessory Mode), providing an interface to SWD or JTAG and/or UART from the device.
+DAMLink is a tool for using DAM (Debug Accessory Mode), providing an interface to SWD or JTAG and/or Serial interface from the device.
 It expands upon [this concept](https://github.com/BitterAndReal/SWD-over-USB-C) to include a USB-UART and some utility for use within test rigs.
-It could be considered SWD over DAM with a sprinkling of [USB cereal](https://github.com/oxda/usb-cereal) - unlike usb-cereal it does not use the Chromebook UART mapping in favour of maintaining USB-C rotational symmetry.
+This fork bases on the Minnow project, with some improvments from my side and changes to fit into our application.
+Above all, the extension of the use of the DAM, in that a signal can be routed via all pins, e.g. SPI / I2C / USART, offers the advantage in the application that you have the possibility to develop and debug USB accessories by connecting a logic analyzer.

 * Enables and interfaces USB DAM configured in image below; Full SWD or JTAG over USB-C.
-* Provides board designer the option of using RX+ for NRST/RXD and RX- for SWO/TXD - either single-wire trace communication (RTT) or UART.
+* Provides board designer the option of using RX+ for NRST/RXD,  RX- for SWO/TXD, TX+ - for SWDIO/IO0 and TX- - for SWCLK/IO1 - for full SWD debugging or Serial interface analysis.
 * Four configurable GPIO on FT230 for test rig control of UUT: power enable; RX pin control; reset.
-* TagConnect TC2030 and ARM 10-pin header to debugger.
+* TagConnect TC2050 and STDC14 header to debugger (ST-Link V3, Segger J-Link or equal).
 * USB pass-through or FT230 USB UART to device.
 * VTARGET reference from device or external.
 * Maintains USB-C rotational symmetry.